cloudoperators/greenhouse-extensions/kube-monitoring/README.md

 ## Quick start

-This guide provides a quick and straightforward way how to use **kube-monitoring** as a Greenhouse Plugin on your Kubernetes cluster.
+This guide provides a quick and straightforward way to use **kube-monitoring** as a Greenhouse Plugin on your Kubernetes cluster.

 **Prerequisites**